Albert0i/MoreOnQueryingChinese/README.md

 }
 ```

-You can query the top 10 most often used tokens in all sentences with:
+Finally, you can query the top 10 most often used tokens in all sentences with:
 ```
 ZREVRANGEBYSCORE fts:chinese:wc +inf -inf WITHSCORES LIMIT 0 10
 ```